 Main Wiring Systems

 - Round wire is a direct wiring system where each fixture is wired back to a controller or lighting strip.
 Plug-in lights are possible, and faults are easily found.
 Wires will need to be hidden under moldings or flooring, or in-wall/floor channels.
 Each lamp wire will emerge from the bottom or back of the house, wherever the wiring board is located.
 Wiring boards can be set up for switchable systems to operate or dim lights individual, or a remote control system can be set up.
 Inexpensive white plastic wiring boards should be avoided except for test purposes.

 - Tape wire uses thin copper tape with adhesive backing to carry the electricity around the house in a ring.
 The tape can be double and plastic coated, or single and uncoated (must be coated with shellac or varnish to protect it from corroding in contact with wallpaper pastes or paints).
 Individual lights connect to the wiring ring.
 Reliable joins between tapes can be a problem.
 Plastic or mylar coatings can interfere with connections.
 All lights on a ring will function as one circuit and find faults is more complicated than with round wire systems.
 Remote control of individual lights is not possible.

 - Hybrid systems use tape wire circuits inside the dollhouse connected to channels on an exterior power distribution unit.
-Each set of tapes is connected to round wire which brings in power from the power supply on the back of the house.
+Each set of tapes is connected to a round wire which brings in power from the power supply on the back of the house.
 Remote or switched controls are possible, and several lighting effects (dimming, flickering) are easily achieved by wiring in special units.